 With Easter coming, we know churches are preparing for one of the biggest-attendance days of the entire year.
 There is so much to consider – from music to décor to parking!
 But one key element that simply can’t be overlooked is security.
+Don’t put your children’s ministry at risk by failing to properly plan for security.

 We recently updated a ministry guide about child security, and below I’ve used the ministry guide to outline great information in a few key areas, along with best practices on security for children’s ministries.